the-turing-way/the-turing-way/book/website/afterword/collaborators.md

+(collaborators)=
-# Collaborators and Project Partners
+# Collaborating Organisations and Projects

+*The Turing Way works in collaboration and formal partnership with many communities and organisations.
-*The Turing Way community receives in-kind contributions from members supported by their employers, projects or organisations for their participation.
+The project also receives in-kind support through contributions from members who represent their communities, projects or organisations in The Turing way.
-Such contributions are applicable when one or multiple members from a project or organisation collaborate to build and maintain resources in The Turing Way.
+Projects, organisations and individuals collaborate to build and maintain resources in The Turing Way.
-These contributions also include projects that build upon The Turing Way resources or collaborate with The Turing Way team members in various capacities.
+Some of these contributions also include projects that build alongside or upon The Turing Way resources or collaborate with The Turing Way team members in various capacities.
 We acknowledge each of these contributing members individually and list their profiles under “Collaborating organisations and projects”.*

+(collaborators-delft)=
 ## [Delft University of Technology - Faculty of Applied Sciences](https://www.tudelft.nl/en/faculty-of-applied-sciences)

 The Faculty of Applied Sciences is the largest of the Delft University of Technology and focuses on finding innovative solutions to some of the problems faced by society.